 Verlat's experience of depicting warm sun in landscapes, gained while painting in the Holy Land, left an lasting hallmark on Osborne.
-He learned other characteristics of the Antwerp School, where Verlat studied, but spent his best time as a student traveling out of Amsterdam and painting around Zaandam.
+He learned other characteristics of the Antwerp School, where Verlat studied, but spent his best time as a student travelling out of Amsterdam and painting around Zaandam.

 Osborne's genre scenes, with their narrative inspiration, define his greatness as a painter.
 There is a natural human element, often concerned with scenes of poverty in Dublin, such as the poignant In a Dublin park, light and shade, with its study of infancy and old age displayed on a bench in Phoenix Park.
 Other works, such as The Fishmarket, Patrick Street and Life in the Streets: Hard Times have a similar appeal.

 But he was no sentimentalist.
 Osborne soberly depicted life as known by the vast majority in Ireland at the end of the 19th century.
 He brought to middle-class subjects the same coolness and objectivity as in his studies of the poor.
-The Luster Jug and Tea in the Garden, both in the National Gallery, are late works dating from 1901 and 1902 respectively.
+The Lustre Jug and Tea in the Garden, both in the National Gallery, are late works dating from 1901 and 1902 respectively.
 The first, an interior, shows his great gift in convincing and truthful execution of child portraiture.
 His three seated figures are naturally disposed, their setting a fine interior in which we see the rather bored discussion of a no-doubt treasured family possession.
-The other work, a beautifully realized garden scene in a well-to-do setting, has all the detached quality of observation, the true mark of Osborne's genius.
+The other work, a beautifully realised garden scene in a well-to-do setting, has all the detached quality of observation, the true mark of Osborne's genius.
 In the long artistic haul to greatness, this detached way of observing his subjects has proved a strength.